yogitk/practiceAws/README.md

 This sample includes:

-* README.md - this file
+* README.md - This File
 * buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
 * index.py - this file contains the sample Python code for the web service